 In mainstream schools, inclusive education is implemented with the support of resource rooms.
 Students with special needs are taught in regular classrooms but receive additional support in the resource room.
-8 In 2017, there were 140 primary and 37 secondary resource centres nationwide.
-9 This is well below need; in fact, using latest estimates for total numbers of children enrolled in primary and secondary school level this equates to one resource centre per 1,039 children.
-Although the total number of resource centres at secondary level slightly increased by 1.7% between 2017 and 2018 the government's own Education Sector Performance Report judges the total number to be too small to have any impact on national goals.
+In 2017, there were 140 primary and 37 secondary resource centres nationwide.
+This is well below need; in fact, using latest estimates for total numbers of children enrolled in primary and secondary school level this equates to one resource centre per 1,039 children.xii Although the total number of resource centres at secondary level slightly increased by 1.7% between 2017 and 2018 the government's own Education Sector Performance Report judges the total number to be too small to have any impact on national goals.

-Moreover, these centres are often not well established or resourced, and the approach tends to perpetuate the exclusion and marginalisation of girls and boys with disabilities due to the shortage of special needs education teachers and the lack of resource centres in most schools.^{xiii}
+Moreover, these centres are often not well established or resourced, and the approach tends to perpetuate the exclusion and marginalisation of girls and boys with disabilities due to the shortage of special needs education teachers and the lack of resource centres in most schools.xiii

 The Committee on the Rights of Persons with Disabilities noted that the majority of children with disabilities in Malawi are not in school, and those who are enrolled tend to drop out early "due to issues of accessibility and a one size-fits-all curriculum".
-70 The inadequacy of resource centres to promote inclusive practices is acknowledged in the NESIP, which includes targets to construct an additional 1,675 centres by the end of 2024.71 this strategy mainstreams special needs education interventions into the general education programmes and activities to promote Inclusive Education".
-As noted in 2017 by the Committee on the Rights of Persons with Disabilities, "in Malawi, inclusive education is being implemented using a twin-track approach" whereby severe cases still go to special schools while those learners with mild cases go to inclusive setting[s]".
+The inadequacy of resource centres to promote inclusive practices is acknowledged in the NESIP, which includes targets to construct an additional 1,675 centres by the end of 2024.

+The NSIE introduced the approach of gradually moving towards inclusive education: "Through this strategy, the Government stands to preserve special schools and resource centers and use them as a resource to promote inclusive education...At the same time, this strategy mainstreams special needs education interventions into the general education programmes and activities to promote Inclusive Education".
+As noted in 2017 by the Committee on the Rights of Persons with Disabilities, "in Malawi, inclusive education is being implemented using a twin-track approachxiiv whereby severe cases still go to special schools while those learners with mild cases go to inclusive setting[s]".
 The NSIE states that "inclusive education does not mean closing special needs education schools."
 However, as one interviewee stated "a paradigm shift from special needs education to inclusive education" is required.